SESAME-Synchrotron/BEATS_tomoscan/docs/source/home_about.rst

 The beamline endstation is composed of a sample air-bearing tomography manipulator, and of indirect X-ray detectors coupled to sCMOS cameras.
 Object pixel sizes in the range from 13.0 μm down to 0.65 μm are achieved.

+Further information about the BEATS beamline can be found on `Wayforlight.eu <https://www.wayforlight.eu/beamline/26858>`_

 The BEATS project
 -----------------